Coronary Artery Disease and Heart Attacks

 Coronary artery disease (CAD) affects more people than any other heart disease in the United States, according to the Centers for Disease Control and Prevention.
 CAD can lead to a heart attack if left untreated.

-At the Henry Ford Heart and Vascular Institute, our heart specialists are national and international leaders in treating coronary artery disease.
+At Henry Ford Heart & Vascular, our heart specialists are national and international leaders in treating coronary artery disease.
 You receive comprehensive care from world-renowned experts in evaluating, diagnosing, preventing and treating CAD.

 What is coronary artery disease?